Scarnecchia sisters:

 The white frame Belvedere had six

-a small dining room in the rear.
-This is where industrial executives
+and a small dining room in the rear.
+This is where industrial

-from Packard Electric, Republic Steel and other local mills and
+executives from Packard Electric, Republic Steel and other local

 At that time the nine-hole Eastwood golf course, owned and operated